Kun-Alexandru/bookmark-saver-ytb/README.md

 ## Overview

-YoutubeBookmark allows you to easily bookmark timestamps while watching YouTube videos.
+YoutubeBookmark allows you to bookmark timestamps while watching YouTube videos easily.
 Whether you're following a tutorial, studying educational content, or simply want to remember your favorite moments, this extension provides a seamless way to mark and return to specific points in any video.

 ## Key Features